retched/zencart_fedexrest/README.md

   - Be sure the checkbox for "I want this shipment picked up" is unchecked (e.g. you want drop off)
   - Be sure the checkbox for "shipping to a residence" is unchecked.

-- In Zen Cart Admin settings for FedEx REST:
+- In Zen Cart Admin settings for FedEx REST (this module):
   - Ship From address is residential = false
   - Ship To address is residential = false
   - Pickup type = 3